 - Our full-time technician is dedicated to supporting practical activities which make full use of our well-resourced department.

 The GCSE Design Technology course focuses on designing and making products that are fit for a given user problem or scenario.
 The course will enable students to work with a range of materials that include woods, plastics and metal to create professional and marketable end products.
 Students will learn about specific materials and manufacturing processes in order to produce high quality products of their own.

 Design Technology: Design Engineering

 The course strikes a good balance between hands-on practical skills and the use of modern technologies when designing new products and systems.
 The GCSE Design Technology qualification operates on a level 9–1 awarding.

 Co-curricular, Enrichment, Extension and Support

-Weekly support sessions for all students who seek additional help with ongoing project work.
+- Daily support sessions are available for all students who seek additional help with ongoing project work.

-We run a number of extra curricular clubs within the department which include LEGO league club, Textiles club, DCI (Design Create and Innovate) club and an Engineering club.
-The clubs are popular with students and are always well attended.
+We run a number of extra curricular clubs within the department which include LEGO League club, F1 Challenge club and DCI (Design Create and Innovate) club.
+All clubs are very popular with students and are always well attended.